Club for Growth

 Club for Growth endorsed Jeff Flake for the Arizona Senate Primary over his self-financed opponent Will Cardon.
 Club for Growth spent at least $1 million influencing the GOP Senate primary, $600,000 through their PAC and another $400,000 through their nonprofit arm.
 Club for Growth's ads began in June, and attacked Cardon for being "an impostor" and not a true conservative.
 Other ads attacked him for being a member of the (purportedly liberal) Urban Land Institute.
 With the Club for Growth's help, Jeff Flake was able to defeat his challenger.

 2011-2012 Wisconsin Senate Races

 In addition to opposing the Walker Recall, the Club for Growth also ran ads against contenders for Wisconsin's open Senate seat, slated to be filled in the 2012 election cycle.
 The club's action committee ran ads opposing former Governor Tommy Thompson, and billionaire hedge fund manager Eric Hovde, both Republicans.
 The Club announced their official endorsement for Mark Neumann in July of 2012.
 Their ad buy against both Thompson and Hovde cost about $700,000.
-Neumann eventually lost to Thompson, who entered the Senate race against Madison Representative Tammy Baldwin.
+Neumann eventually lost to Thompson, who entered the Senate race against then-Madison Representative Tammy Baldwin.

 2011-2012 Texas Senate Races